 Blame the tour, not you.
 Simply put, you don't belong on a bus or in the middle of a herd.
 You're an explorer, not a pack animal.

 To find a tour that elevates rote sightseeing into a monumental adventure, grab a virtual shovel and start digging.
-Start with the Web sites of tourism offices; indie ideas lurk among the more conventional information.
-For example, New Zealand.com lists an "artstay" where you can learn pottery and painting from local artists in Auckland, while VisitBerlin.de well represents its edgy city with music and comedy tours.
+Start with the websites of tourism offices; indie ideas lurk among the more conventional information.
+For example, New Zealand.com lists an "artstay" where you can learn pottery and painting from local artists in Auckland, while VisitBerlin.de well represents its edgy city with bike and brewery tours.
 Creative wanderers should peruse ShawGuides.com, whose listings lean toward the arts and smarts.
+ToursByLocals.com offers just what the name suggests -- individually led tours from local experts on everything from Norwegian Vikings to Jewish heritage in Buenos Aires.

 To help you get started, we've assembled eight tours around the globe that break from the crowd and veer off into unexpected and intriguing directions.

-China, the third most-visited country after France and the United States, is the Land of Dragons and Group Tours.
+China, one of the most popular tourist destinations on the planet, is the Land of Dragons and Group Tours.
 But you can escape the sea of color-coded visors by tramping along the Great Wall, which stretches for thousands of miles.
-With Great Wall Hiking, spend the day putting foot to stone on any of five routes.
+With the Great Wall Adventure Club, you can spend the day putting foot to stone on any of 15 routes.
 Or take an extra day (or dozen) and follow the ancient fortification into terrain wild with mountains, lakes and fields of wildflowers.
 Come night, arrange your sleeping gear inside one of the dramatic watchtowers.
 From this vantage, the only crowds you'll see are the stars amassed in the sky.

 To fully explore Canada's Prince Edward Island, you'll need the freedom to stop on a whim for, say, a plate of raw oysters in Charlottetown or a nap on the white sands of Panmure Island.
 One of the most emancipating forms of travel is a bike, especially when the tour operator has your back.
 The PEI-based MacQueen's does all the heavy lifting on its Supported Independent Cycle tours.
 The outfitter sketches out the itinerary (with lots of wiggle room), arranges the homey accommodations (B&Bs and inns), hauls the gear and provides emergency roadside assistance.
 The five- to seven-night trips offer plenty of excuses to hop off your saddle, such as the East Point Lighthouse, the sand dunes of Greenwich National Park, a cultured mussel farm and the "singing" (squeaky) sands of Basin Head.
 Your only job is to pedal, pedal ... and coast.

 Llamas are built for carrying bags, not riding like a pony.
-But you'll want to use your own legs anyway on the invigorating trail from Olleros to Chavin de Huantar, a pre-Incan archaeological site nearly 10,500 feet high.
-On the four-day trek organized by Peru Llama Trek, your hiking troupe will hoof it up mountains, down valleys and through peasant villages.
+But you'll want to use your own legs anyway on Peru's invigorating trail from Olleros to Chavin de Huantar, a pre-Incan archaeological site nearly 10,500 feet high.
+On the three-day "llama trek" organized by RESPONSible Travel Peru, your hiking troupe will hoof it up mountains, down valleys and through peasant villages.
 Along the way, you will soak up Andean culture, from the food and music to the tradition of using llamas as luggage carts.
-At night, the mammals without built-in fur blankets will sleep in hotels; those with insulation stay outdoors.
-At the end of the 22-mile adventure, don't forget to tip your woolly guide with a carrot or handful of grass.
+At night, the mammals without built-in fur blankets will sleep in tents; those with insulation stay outdoors.
+At the end of the 23-mile adventure, don't forget to tip your woolly guide with a carrot or handful of grass.

 Alone in Paris, the untrained shopper might end up with a gauche beret or badly translated copy of Rousseau.
 Mon dieu!
 Best to call in the experts.
 The Antiques Diva & Co. helps visitors navigate the warrens of flea markets and overwhelming quantity of quality stores, in addition to such local haunts as vide-greniers (attic sales) and brocantes (traveling antique fairs).
 The company is owned by an American expat who once scored a Louis XV-style commode worth eight times what she paid for it.
 The half- to full-day excursions are led by professional stylistas and tailored to your fancies, whether it's for Versailles-worthy chandeliers, Chanel hand-me-downs or the perfect French scarf.